mumu-lhl/duckduckgo-ai-chat-service/README.md

 English | [中文](./README_CN.md)

-Use [Duckduckgo AI Chat](https://duckduckgo.com/aichat) to provide an OpenAI-compatible API that can be used for free with gpt-4o-mini.
+Provide an OpenAI-compatible API for [Duckduckgo AI Chat](https://duckduckgo.com/aichat) that can be used for free with gpt-4o-mini.

 ## Deploy